dereckmezquita/derecksnotes.com/README.md

 # Copyright

 I reserve all rights for this website, and any code or content found in this repository.
 You may not copy this code or content.
-This is to serve only as an educational resource, and any use or reference of/to the content herein must be credited to the author: Dereck de Mézquita.
+This is to serve only as an educational resource, and any use or reference of/to the content herein must be credited to the author: Dereck de Mezquita.

 Contact: contact@demezquita.com